Apache Kafka: Part 1 - Why Event Streaming Matters

 • Custom solutions (expensive and fragile)

-Result: A tangled web of integrations, data silos, and systems that couldn’t keep up with real-time demands.
+The result?
+A tangled web of integrations, data silos, and systems that couldn’t keep up with real time demands.

 Enter Apache Kafka